gulutu/Customer_Segmentation/README.md

 ## 🔑 Key Insights
 - Customers can be grouped into **three distinct clusters**:
-  1. **Affluent Heavy Spenders** – High income, very high spending, highly responsive to campaigns.
+  1. **Heavy Spenders** - High income, very high spending, highly responsive to campaigns.
-  2. **Budget-Conscious Families** – Low income, more children, very low spending, little to no response to campaigns.
+  2. **Budget-Conscious Families** - Low income, more children, very low spending, little to no response to campaigns.
-  3. **Established Middle Spenders** – Medium income, moderate spending, stable customer base with some campaign responsiveness.
+  3. **Established Middle Spenders** - Medium income, moderate spending, stable customer base with some campaign responsiveness.

 - These insights can guide **marketing strategy**:
   - Premium offers for high-value customers (Cluster 0).